-Stories are hidden all over the region; on the walls of art galleries; in the footprints along the Brisbane Valley Rail Trail; or over the counter with a publican.
-Those who take the time to explore the towns and their people, uncover the true hidden treasures of Somerset, the stories.
-We invite you to discover the towns and their tales, have an adventure and write your own Somerset story.
+We’re proud of our local businesses, who still believe in country hospitality and value high quality produce and experiences.
+We’re proud to share our stories with you and in Somerset, every town has its own story to tell.
+Whether it’s history, adventure or romance, each town has a certain country charm and a character of its own.
+Stories are hidden all over the region; on the walls of art galleries; in the footprints along the Brisbane Valley Rail Trail; or over the counter at the local pub.
+If you take the time to explore our towns and their people, you’ll uncover the true hidden treasures of Somerset, our stories.
+Discover our towns and their tales, have an adventure on us and see what makes us so town proud.

 Esk